u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.1.4 =
-= 1.1.3 =
+* Bug 1133 Should not show author archive in response to /?author= query string = 1.1.3 =
 * Bug 1078: Author should not be able to delete a Page assigned to them = 1.1.2 =